 When a Texas resident dies without having made a last will and testament, they are automatically entered into the state's intestacy probate process.
-Each state controls the functioning of this process through the intestacy succession laws found in the Texas Probate Code, Title 2, Subtitle E, Chapter 201.
-This law will dictate the dispersal of the deceased person's probate estate.
+Each state controls the functioning of this process through the intestacy succession laws found in that state's probate tax code.
+The Texas Probate Code, Title 2, Subtitle E, Chapter 201 is the law that dictates the dispersal of the deceased person's probate estate.

 During a probate process, the beneficiaries must demonstrate to a court that the distribution of property is honest and fair.
 Any property owned by the decedent at their death as well as bills or debts they owed become part of the probate.
 The debt will be subtracted from the total amount of properties and the remaining balance is separated according to law.
-The average cost of probate is about $1500—for estates under one million dollars in value.
+Depending on the circumstances, the cost of court costs in a probate case can vary from just a few hundred dollars to over a thousand dollars.
 It can take up to two years for the entire process to complete.

 When the Deceased Is Survived

 Under the Texas intestacy laws, if the deceased person is survived by a spouse or children, grandchildren, great-grandchildren, or parents, and siblings, property is divided based on a decreasing level of connection to the decedent.
 You will see the term descendant frequently in these laws.
 Descendants are children, grandchildren, and great-grandchildren.

 In this case, the surviving spouse will inherit all of the deceased spouse's community property plus one-third of the deceased spouse's separate personal property and the right to use the real estate for life; and the deceased spouse's children will inherit the balance, per stirpes.

 In this case, the surviving spouse will inherit one-third of the deceased spouse's separate personal property and the right to use the real estate for life, and the deceased spouse's children inherit everything else, including the deceased spouse's one-half interest in the community property, per stirpes.